Battle of La Rinconada de Ate: The Battle

 The Peruvian position was strong enough to resist a frontal attack, but it could be taken if the slopes on the sides were dominated or an attack was made from the rear making an encircling movement through the hills.

 Colonel Barboza first dispatched the Grenadiers on Horseback to explore the area.
 They soon returned with the news that there were mines in the front and that behind these artifacts was the defensive position in which the Peruvian troops were sheltered, unable to calculate their number as they were hidden.
 Barboza then decided to carry out an attack at different points.
-The Chileans move to execute the attack on the position, beginning at 8:30 AM but movement was slow due to difficult terrain.
+The Chileans move to execute the attack on the position, beginning at 8:30 a.m. but movement was slow due to difficult terrain.

 The Chilean commander sent three companies of the 3rd Line Infantry Regiment to advance head-on to the Peruvian position, taking care not to activate the mines, while two companies of the same regiment climbed the height on the right side of the defense, in such a way that from that point they dominated the entire position and the land to their rear.
 Another company of that regiment made a movement to the left of the portezuelo.
 Barbosa also ordered Buin's company to support the frontal attack carried out by the three companies of the 3rd Line Infantry and arranged for the artillery servers with their two mountain pieces to cover these units as they advanced.
 He further ordered that the Horse Grenadiers begin an advance to the left of the Peruvian position so that they would then make a detour through the hills and take the rearguard while the rest of the Chilean troops remained in the reserves.

 The enemy was moving on our line, once he became convinced of our lamentable lack of artillery and the small number of our brave defenders.
 The infantry columns, with little more than two thousand men, were preparing to take the heights of their right, and protected by a large body of cavalry; but they had to delay this operation to be able to get within rifle shot of us, and as was seen later, because of the multitude of ravines that those heights contain.